 You’ll hear me talk a lot about split testing when mentioning email marketing tips.
 That’s because it works.
 Split or A/B testing is a way to slightly change part or all of your advertisement message, whatever it might be.

 As you start coming up with ideas for emails, you’ll find images and come up with copy that could work well.
 But, eventually, you’ll have to narrow down your ideas to one final email, right?
 Nope!

 With split testing, you can create multiple variations of your emails.
 Each of these emails goes out to segments of your subscribers.
 As your potential customers read your emails, you can get data that shows what is working well and what emails people aren’t engaging with.

 5. Monitor the data behind every email marketing campaign

-As you continue to send emails, you can find out how well your marketing efforts are going.
+As you continue to send emails and put my email marketing tips to good use, you can find out how well your marketing efforts are going.
 Many email marketing programs like HubSpot, Mailchimp, and Sendinblue all let you know:

 - Who opens your emails

 - Who clicks on the links in your emails